 So make sure you pick a time when he/she is not tired, and send a lot of positive energy: laugh, cry out of joy when she/he utters a French sound, so your kid associates French to a good time, and you too have fun in the process.

-Use the right French learning tools
+Find the right French resource

 There are plenty of good tools to help your kid learn French: